StefanVermeent/abcd_ddm/README.md

 six top-level folders to organize the inputs and outputs of this
 project:

-1.  `codebooks/`: lists of variable names, labels, and value labels (where applicable).
-2.  `synthetic_data/`: synthetic (i.e., simulated) data, stored as an
-    `.Rdata` file and `.csv` files.
+1.  `preregistrations/`: The preregistration(s) for the analyses done prior to Stage 1 submission.
+2.  `registered_report/`: The Registered Report written in R markdown for submission to a journal.
+3.  `scripts/`: R-scripts that read, analyze, and produce all analysis objects.
+4.  `supplement/`: a supplemental text (to be submitted with the manuscript) documenting all secondary analyses in detail.
-3.  `open_data/`: Empty folder in which real ABCD data can be placed to make the analyses fully reproducible.
+5.  `data/`: Folder in which real ABCD data can be placed to make the analyses fully reproducible.
 Note that we cannot openly share the raw data on the open repository.
-4.  `preregistrations/`: The preregistration(s) for the analyses done prior to Stage 1 submission.
-5.  `registered_report/`: The Registered Report written in R markdown for submission to a journal.
-6.  `scripts/`: R-scripts that read, analyze, and produce all analysis objects.
-7.  `supplement/`: a supplemental text (to be submitted with the manuscript) documenting all secondary analyses in detail.
+Contains synthetic data to facilitate computational reproducibility in the absence of ABCD access.
+6.  `codebooks/`: lists of variable names, labels, and value labels (where applicable).

 Below is a simple visualization of the full directory structure.

     ## .
+    ## ├── codebooks
+    ## ├── data_access_history.md
+    ## ├── data_access_history.Rmd
     ## ├── Dockerfile
     ## ├── preregistrations
     ## │   ├── 2022-09-20_preregistration_DDM.md